 For the past 20 years free trade has stripped the United States of our factories.
 If you wanted to start with when the U.S. took its first step towards decline, we need to go back the the 1970s as toy manufacturers moved their factories to china.

-In the early to mid-1980s shipyards all across the southern part of the United States shutdown.
-In southeast Texas alone close to 10,000 people lost their jobs when Bethlehem shipyard in Beaumont Texas and and Livingston shipyard in Orange Texas closed.
-Those good paying jobs disappeared and have yet to return 3 decades later.
+In the early to mid-1980s shipyards shutdown all across the southern part of the United States.
+In southeast Texas alone close to 10,000 people lost their jobs when Bethlehem shipyard in Beaumont Texas and and Livingston shipyard in Orange Texas shutdown. those good paying jobs disappeared and have yet to return 3 decades later.

 Whether Iran plans on building a nuclear weapon remains to be seen.